newjersey/navigator.business.nj.gov/content/src/fundings/the-small-business.md

   - All
 sector: []
 publishStageArchive: null
-descriptionMd: The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.
+sidebarCardBodyText: The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.